 It's a Reward That Your Dog Will Remember (If Done Correctly)

 In a similar fashion, in dog training, you can recreate a similar range of emotions where your dog will be caught off guard by a pleasant jackpot, but in this case you'll be using doggy currency—in other words, treats!

-Giving jackpots in dog training can seem like the perfect way to reward those exceptional performances of behavior that deserve to leave a lasting impression that will have an impact on your dog.
-It may seem fairly easy, but there are some common misconceptions and mistakes dog owners and trainers make which may have an impact on the outcome of training.
+Giving jackpots in dog training can seem like the perfect way to reward those exceptional performances or behavior.
+A jackpot will leave a lasting impression and have an impact on your dog.
+It may seem fairly easy to use, but there are some common misconceptions and mistakes dog owners and trainers make which may affect the outcome of training.
 Let's take a critical look at jackpots and see what the experts say about them.

 A friend of mine who was getting ready to train her dog for competition obedience once told me that every time her dog sat quickly, she would deliver a jackpot of treats.
 Her interpretation of doing this was giving several treats all at once.
 Her intent was to reward the fast sits with a remarkable reward that would have her dog sitting faster and with more frequently.

 As understandable as her approach was, she seemed to be missing a fundamental point: The notion that jackpots are used to reward those exceptional performances of behavior.
-What my friend was doing by rewarding fast sits over and over was simply feeding more treats: she was not giving jackpots, or at least, perhaps to her dog they felt like jackpots the first or second time, but giving it over and over again, for a trained behavior doesn't fit the exact definition of a jackpot.
+What my friend was doing by rewarding fast sits over and over was simply feeding more treats.
+She was not giving jackpots—or perhaps to her dog they felt like jackpots the first or second time, but giving a big reward over and over again for a trained behavior doesn't fit the exact definition of a jackpot.